juliajulia89/DEALE/README.md

 | GET | /random | { beer } | Get a random beer from the DB

 ##
-change to pagination braanch to see attempts to implement pagination
+Change to pagination branch to see attempts to implement pagination.